civiliangame/PinterestScraper/README.txt

 For instance, let's say that you're making a general object detector with machine learning.
 How will you teach it to recognize things?

-You'll most likely require a huge database for your machine to train upon.
+You'll most likely require a huge image database for your machine to train upon.
 This project provides that database.

 You can search for ANY keyword, and the program will download ALL images pinterest has on that subject.

+My project will be using the following libraries:
+BeautifulSoup (for parsing HTML) time (to time out the project if it hits no more results) selenium (to retreive the webdriver) urlretrieve (to download the image file from a url)
+OS (for I/O operations)
+threads (for multithreading)

 This is the gist of how it works:
 1. Two Selenium webdrivers are created.
 For the sake of simplicity and transparency, we will use Chrome.